pj8912/grepper-app/README.md

 ## Working

 The needed answers are used to fetch the queries and publish answer allows us to publish answer for a query we click on.

-    I use two APIs
+Two APIs  are used:
  - Needed Answers
  - Publish Answer

 ### Needed Answers
 This API  allows us to fetch Queries that needed answers